-Italian Sausage, Onions and Peppers Skillet is cooked is a super flavourful comfort food.
-It’s an awesome meal for busy weeknight dinner, weekend or game day party.
-It’s also low-carb, gluten-free, paleo and Whole30.
+Italian Sausage, Onions and Peppers Skillet is a super-flavourful comfort food.
+It’s an awesome meal for a busy weeknight dinner, weekend, or game-day party.
+This recipe is also low-carb, gluten-free, paleo, and whole30.

 It’s not a secret to anyone that I’m a huge fan of one-pan meals or skillet recipes.
-I use my skillet to cook my recipes almost everyday of the week and it helps me to make delicious and healthy foods in no time.
+I use my skillet to cook recipes almost every day of the week, which helps me make delicious and healthy foods in no time.
 This Italian sausage, onions and peppers is one of my favourite one-pan meals because it is so hearty and filling while still being low carb.
 Inspired by this Slow Cooker Italian Sausage and Peppers (Web Story), this is the skillet version.
 The less dishes I have to do on a busy weeknight, the better!

-There are so many reasons for that and I could talk about how awesome cast iron skillets are so hours.
-But here is my 5 top reasons why:
+There are so many reasons, and I could talk about how awesome cast iron skillets are for hours.
+But here are my 6 top reasons why:

-- It works great in the oven, on the stove, on the grill or over the campfire.
+- Use them in the oven, on the stove, on the grill, or over the campfire.

 - Cast iron skillets evenly distribute heat from the bottom through the sidewalls.

 - They also add a source of nutritional iron to your food.

 This Italian Sausage, Onions and Peppers Skillet is the perfect example of a healthy meal that I love making with my cast iron.
 It’s super simple and quick to make and a great meal choice when you crave comfort foods.
 You can cook any protein in them, like this Sweet Potato, Kale and Shrimp Skillet, and it’ll come out perfect.